Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 ### Other services

-When you deregister, you can [cancel your cellphone, internet and electricity contacts](/guides/moving-out#move-or-cancel-your-contracts) without any penalties.[^16] You might need a *[[Abmeldebescheinigung]]* to cancel your contracts.
+When you deregister, you get an *[[Abmeldebescheinigung]]*.
+You can use this certificate to [end your cellphone, internet and electricity contracts](/guides/moving-out#move-or-cancel-your-contracts) without fees.[^16]

-If you own a business in Germany, you might also need deregister it,[^16] or transfer it to another person.
+If you own a business in Germany, you might also need to deregister your business,[^16] or transfer it to another person.

 ## What to do next